Beet Halloumi Quinoa Bowl - a rainbow grain bowl with roasted beets, kale, fried halloumi and a tahini-turmeric sauce. Great for meal prep!

 - black pepper freshly ground, to taste

-- Preheat oven to 425 degrees F. Wash beets and kale, chop beets, separate kale leaves and stems, roughly chop or rip kale leaves into bite-sized pieces.
+- Preheat oven to 425 degrees F. Wash beets and kale, chop beets into cubes, separate kale leaves and stems, roughly chop or rip kale leaves into bite-sized pieces.
 Chop kale stems.

 - Roast kale stems.
 Toss kale stems with 1 teaspoon olive oil and a bit of salt and pepper.
 Add to the baking sheet with the beets and roast for about 15 minutes or until tender.